chef/supermarket/src/supermarket/docs/CONFIGURING.md

 If you are in an air-gapped environment or another situation where you cannot have your Supermarket call out to 3rd party services (i.e. fonts, Google Analytics)

 - `AIR_GAPPED` can be set to true to avoid calls to 3rd party services.
 It is set to false by default.

-## Configuring Curry

-Curry verifies that all contributing parties on a Pull Request have signed a CLA.
-The default values provided in `.env` should be sufficient to run the test suite.

-- `GITHUB_ACCESS_TOKEN` is used for interacting with the GitHub API.
-Supermarket uses the GitHub API for CLA signature verification checking.
-Generate a personal access token within Account Settings > Applications > Personal Access Tokens. **This must be set to run Supermarket locally.**
-- `PUBSUBHUBBUB_SECRET` is used for Supermarket to subscribe to repositories.
-It can be set to anything in development.
-- `PUBSUBHUBBUB_CALLBACK_URL` is intended for development and test environments.
-When Curry subscribes to a repository, this URL will receive periodic heartbeats from GitHub, as well as notifications of Pull Request activity.
-In production, it is best left unspecified, in which case Supermarket will use the `curry_pull_request_updates_url`.
-- `CURRY_SUCCESS_LABEL` is the text of the label Curry will add to Pull Requests whose contributors have all signed a CLA.

 ## SMTP Settings